 The Club is very active in organising races.
 The races have thrived thanks mainly to sponsorship from local companies and residents.
 The Penistone Hill Race is supported by many local people donating prizes and all proceeds from the race and fun run are donated to a local charity.
 So far, over £6,000 has been raised since the race was first held.
-In 2005 the Hill race was superceded by the Hartcliff Hill Race, but it was revived in 2013 and both are now run annually.
+In 2005 the Hill race was superceded by the Hartcliff Hill Race, but it was revived in 2013 and both are now run annually, although the Covid-19 pandemic and administrative issues have prevented a few recent racesb.
 Past races that are not currently run include the Penistone Tough Ten Mile, Penistone Boundary Race and the Broomhead Chase.

 The Penistone 10K road race has benefited from several major local backers including Bridge End Garage, Lavender International NDT, Livingwell, Dearne FM, Penistone Electrical & Mechanical Services Ltd, John Crawshaw's Butchers, Cubley Hall, Bespoke Precast Ltd, Dransfield Hodkinson & Lofthouse, Northern Power Tools, PB Heating, Romely Plant Maintenance, A Bedord light sheet metals and ACS Electrical.